What are the risks and discomforts?

 What if I have questions?

-If you have any questions about the research now or later, please contact the study coordinator Janis Cole (780-492-9506).
+If you have any questions about the research now or later, please contact the study coordinator Paulina Blanco (780-492-9506).
 If you suffer a research related injury – please contact the research coordinator at this number as well.

 If you have any questions regarding your rights as a research participant, you may contact the Health Research Ethics Board at 780-492-2615.
 This office is independent of the study investigators.